-Headache disorders are among the most common disorders of the nervous system.
+Headache disorders are among the most common neurological disorders.
 These include tension-type headache (TTH), migraine and chronic daily headache syndromes as well as the more rare disorders, cluster headache and trigeminal neuralgia.

 Headache has been, and continues to be, underestimated in scope and scale and headache disorders remain under-diagnosed and under-treated throughout Europe.
 In terms of funding and research, despite its prevalence, headache is often overlooked by key decision makers.

 Not only is headache painful, but headache disorders are also disabling.
 Worldwide, according to the World Health Organisation (WHO), migraine alone is one of the top ten leading causes of disability and affects 12-15% of the population.

 Headache disorders impose both a social and financial burden on many sufferers.
 Repeated headache attacks, and often the constant fear of the next one, damage family life, social life and work life.
 In Europe, migraine alone costs the economy €27 billion annually in reduced productivity and work days lost according to the 2006 Cost of Brain Disorders in Europe paper.

 Headache is the most prevalent neurological symptom and is experienced by almost everyone.
 Headache can be a symptom of a serious life-threatening disease, such as a brain tumor, but in most cases, it is a benign disorder that comprises a primary headache such as migraine or a tension-type headache (TTH).
 Nevertheless, migraine and TTH can cause substantial levels of disability, not only to patients and their families but also to society as a whole owing to its high prevalence in the general population.